MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 When your driver reaches 100%, that driver is considered live on WU for all eligible systems running Windows 10 version 1709 and later, even if the monitoring phase has not finished.

-### How will Microsoft notify and owner if a driver is paused or cancelled?
+### How will Microsoft notify an owner if a driver is paused or cancelled?

 Notification of a paused or cancelled driver is through the shipping label, only.